rodriguez-miguel-angel/portfolio/README.md

 ##### Key Contributions:
 - Backend Development: Built a microservices architecture using Django and deployed it on Kubernetes, demonstrating proficiency in scalable backend solutions.
-- Frontend Development: Developed a dynamic single-page application (SPA) using React and Redux, showcasing skills in modern frontend frameworks.
+- Frontend Development: Developed a dynamic single-page application (SPA) using React, showcasing skills in modern frontend frameworks.
-- Data Engineering: Created a data pipeline using Apache Kafka, Spark, and Cassandra to process and analyze real-time data streams, highlighting expertise in big data technologies.
+- Data Engineering: Created a data pipeline using Apache Kafka and Spark to process and analyze real-time data streams, highlighting expertise in big data technologies.